arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 - `"position"`
 - `"offset"`

+Default: the value of the top-level `features` option, or if not set, the features defined by the Analyzer itself.

 @RESTSTRUCT{searchField,post_api_index_inverted_nested,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.

+You can set the option to `true` to get the same behavior as with `arangosearch` Views regarding the indexing of array values for this field.
+If enabled, both, array and primitive values (strings, numbers, etc.) are accepted.
+Every element of an array is indexed according to the `trackListPositions` option.

+If set to `false`, it depends on the attribute path.
+If it explicitly expand an array (`[*]`), then the elements are indexed separately.
+Otherwise, the array is indexed as a whole, but only `geopoint` and `aql` Analyzers accept array inputs.
+You cannot use an array expansion if `searchField` is enabled.

+Default: the value defined by the top-level `searchField` option.

 @RESTBODYPARAM{searchField,boolean,optional,}
 This option only applies if you use the inverted index in a `search-alias` Views.

-You can set the option to `true` to get the same behavior as with `arangosearch` Views regarding the indexing of array values.
+You can set the option to `true` to get the same behavior as with `arangosearch` Views regarding the indexing of array values as the default.
 If enabled, both, array and primitive values (strings, numbers, etc.) are accepted.
 Every element of an array is indexed according to the `trackListPositions` option.

 If set to `false`, it depends on the attribute path.
 If it explicitly expand an array (`[*]`), then the elements are indexed separately.
-Otherwise, the array is indexed as a whole, if the respective Analyzer accepts array inputs.
+Otherwise, the array is indexed as a whole, but only `geopoint` and `aql` Analyzers accept array inputs.
 You cannot use an array expansion if `searchField` is enabled.

 @RESTBODYPARAM{storedValues,array,optional,post_api_index_inverted_storedvalues}
 The optional `storedValues` attribute can contain an array of paths to additional